And welcome back once again to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 There's nothing that replaces it.

-This is just a long way of saying that even though the gas price and the oil price are down, that fact is going to lead to the people who raise taxes to get a gleam in their eye and say, ooh, we got an opportunity to tax this stuff at a higher rate now.
+This is just a long way of saying that even though the gas price and the oil price are down, that fact is going to lead to the people who raise taxes to get a gleam in their eye and say, oh, we got an opportunity to tax this stuff at a higher rate now.

-Be tough to raise taxes on gasoline at four bucks a gallon.
+Be tough to raise taxes on gasoline at four bucks a gallon, much easier to do it when it's two bucks.

 And especially when you have people whose sole reason for political power is to raise taxes.